Madagascan president to address nation as protesters call for new rallies

 Home or abroad?

+The president’s whereabouts are unclear.
+Siteny Randrianasoloniaiko, an opposition figure who ran against Rajoelina in 2023, has claimed the president is no longer in Madagascar.

+Randrianasoloniaiko told Reuters: “We called the staff of the presidency and they confirmed that he left the country.”
+A military source also told Reuters on Sunday that he had fled.

-Authorities have asserted that he is in Madagascar and managing national affairs.
-However, hundreds returned to the streets on Monday in a celebratory mood amid rumours that Rajoelina has fled.
+Hundreds returned to the streets on Monday in a celebratory mood, accompanied by marching bands, amid the rumours.

 Some soldiers joined the crowd, with students hanging from military vehicles and brandishing flags.

-The student group leading the protest movement, which has called itself Gen Z, has called for another demonstration on Monday.

-The military intervention marks a dramatic escalation in unrest that erupted on September 25 over chronic electricity and water shortages, before evolving into wider calls for political change.
+The military’s intervention in Madagascar’s politics marked a dramatic escalation in unrest that erupted on September 25 over chronic electricity and water shortages, before evolving into wider calls for political change.

-“We responded to the people’s call,” a commander of the CAPSAT unit, Colonel Michael Randrianirina, told reporters.
+After siding with the protesters and replacing the army chief, CAPSAT commander Colonel Michael Randrianirina told reporters, “We responded to the people’s call.”

 The defection carries particular significance given CAPSAT’s pivotal role in the 2009 military-backed coup that brought Rajoelina to power.